-Get in touch with websites relevant to your industry and tell them that you want to run a giveaway with your great products as a prize.
-Both parties will benefit this.
+Get in touch with other ecommerce website designs relevant to your industry and tell them that you want to run a giveaway with your great products as a prize.
+Both parties will benefit from this.
 The website can post some newsworthy content that will interest their audience, while you get some much valuable promotion to publicise your brand.

-There’s another reason to do this, and that is you’ll be able to get your hands on all those precious emails from all the people that sign up to the competition.
+There’s another reason to do this - you’ll be able to get your hands on all those precious emails from all the people that sign up to the competition.
 These will be emails of people who are genuinely interested in your product and you can save them for later for some targeted promotion.

 Email marketing, when used correctly is a great form of marketing because you can reach millions of people and it won’t cost you any money.
 Effective email marketing is a topic in its own right which we’ll get into another time.